MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 1/Examples/If-Else.md

 # If-Else

-In Python there is also an If Else statement to compare values, the given values are;
+In Python there is also an If Else statement to compare values, the given values are:

 ```python
 x = 121